JessicaGarson/NYU-Intro-to-Python-Summer-2018/08-13-2018-OOP-Testing/lectures/inheritance.md

 # Object Oriented Programming Continued
-On Monday we discussed the following concepts
+We just discussed the following concepts:
 1. Object oriented programming
 2. The difference between objects and classes
 3. The basic syntax of classes